jay-johnson/restapi/charts/rust-restapi/README.md

-# Rust Rest API with hyper, tokio, bb8 and prometheus for monitoring
+# Rust Rest API with hyper, tokio, bb8 and Prometheus for Monitoring

 ## Install